 Discussion:

-I also inspected the ratio of the bridge psd amplitude to the vehicle natural frequency and made a brief relational plot, as shown below.
+We also inspected the ratio of the bridge psd amplitude to the vehicle natural frequency and made a brief relational plot, as shown below.
 Each column represents a boundary condition type (bc_type) where pp, fp, and ff correspond to pinned-pinned, fixed-pinned, and fixed-fixed, respectively.
 The x and y axes are the ratio and bridge IDs, respectively, and the points are distinguished based on color and type.
 The color classifies based on whether the vehicle was able to capture the frequency and the type corresponds to the vehicle class.